robbinwilson24/JavaScript_Calculator/README.md

 # JavaScript_Calculator
-A calculator that I coded with Vanilla JavaScript, HTML, Bootstrap and CSS.
+A calculator that I coded with vanilla JavaScript, HTML, Bootstrap and CSS.